To decide whether you are disabled, the Social Security Administration uses a step-by-step process involving five questions. They are:

 Overall, the SSA uses a number of criteria to determine eligibility for disability benefits.
 The SSA will look at vocational and medical qualifications, as well as financial criteria.
 Both children and adults can benefit from these disability benefits.
 However, the process of receiving benefits can be difficult.

-This is where the best disability advocates can help.
-A seasoned social security lawyer can help a client finally receive the benefits deserved.
+This is where an experienced and professional disability advocate can help.
+A seasoned social security disability lawyer can help a client finally receive the benefits they deserve.